 Rain gardens keep roof runoff from reaching the storm drain.
 When water flows from our roofs during storms, it runs off into storm drain inlets (or curb openings).
 During large storms, the storm drain system carries this polluted water to our local creeks and the San Francisco Bay.

-Rain Gardens can also provide attractive habitat for birds, butterflies, and other animals, especially when planted with native plants (Source: BASMAA 2012).
+Rain Gardens can also provide attractive habitat for birds, butterflies, and other animals, especially when planted with native plants (Source: BASMAA 2012(PDF, 798KB) ).